-- Industrial personnel mean all persons who are transported or accommodated onboard for the purpose of offshore industrial activities performed on board other vessels and/or other offshore facilities and meet the criteria set out in this section. - Offshore Industrial Activities are the construction, maintenance, operation or servicing of offshore facilities related, but not limited, to exploration, the renewable or hydrocarbon energy sectors, aquaculture, ocean mining or similar activities.
-The requirements of the Section shall not be applicable to the conveyance of crew and/or passengers/personnel to vessels not engaged in offshore industrial activities. - 32.3 Industrial Personnel shall not be considered or treated as passengers under SOLAS Regulation I/2(e).

-32.4 All Industrial Personnel shall:

-- .1 be not less than 16 years of age; - .2 prior to boarding the vessel, receive appropriate safety training, meeting the standard in paragraph 2.1 of section A-VI/1 of the STCW Code.
+- Industrial personnel means all persons who are transported or accommodated onboard for the purpose of offshore industrial activities performed on board other vessels and/or other offshore facilities and meet the criteria set out in this section. - Offshore Industrial Activities are the construction, maintenance, operation or servicing of offshore facilities related, but not limited, to exploration, the renewable or hydrocarbon energy sectors, aquaculture, ocean mining or similar activities. - 32.3 Industrial Personnel shall not be considered or treated as passengers under SOLAS Regulation I/2(e). - 32.4 All Industrial Personnel shall: - .1 be not less than 16 years of age; - .2 prior to boarding the vessel, receive appropriate safety training, meeting the standard in paragraph 2.1 of section A-VI/1 of the STCW Code.
 Other industrial training standards such as those of the Global Wind Organisation (GWO), Offshore Petroleum Industry Training Organisation (OPITO), Basic Offshore Safety Induction and Emergency Training (OPITO accredited) may be accepted; - .3 receive onboard vessel specific safety familiarisation that includes, but is not limited to, the layout of the vessel, and handling safety equipment, as appropriate.
-Paragraph 1 of section A-VI/1 of the STCW Code, or equivalent, may be used as a standard; - .4 be familiarised with specific procedures, e.g. transfer procedures on and off the vessel while at sea, as appropriate; - .5 be accounted for in the vessel's life-saving equipment and be equipped with personal protective clothing and equipment suitable for the safety risks to be encountered both while onboard the vessel and whilst being transferred at sea; - .6 meet appropriate medical standards in line with Section A-I/9 of the STCW Code, applicable to engineers, or equivalent. - 32.5 The vessel shall be equipped with the necessary facilities in order to safely cater for the needs of the industrial personnel being transported or accommodated onboard. - 32.6 IMO Guidelines or relevant industry standards shall be taken into account, to the extent possible, when transferring industrial personnel at sea. - 32.7 Industrial personnel may be carried onboard vessels meeting the provisions of the 2008 SPS Code or other standards, provided they meet an equivalent and acceptable level of safety, taking into consideration the number of persons onboard.
+Paragraph 1 of section A-VI/1 of the STCW Code, or equivalent, may be used as a standard; - .4 be familiarised with specific procedures, e.g. transfer procedures on and off the vessel while at sea, as appropriate; - .5 be accounted for in the vessel's life-saving equipment and be equipped with personal protective clothing and equipment suitable for the safety risks to be encountered both while onboard the vessel and whilst being transferred at sea; - .6 meet appropriate medical standards in line with Section A-I/9 of the STCW Code, applicable to engineers, or equivalent. - 32.5 The vessel shall be equipped with the necessary facilities in order to safely cater for the needs of the industrial personnel being transported or accommodated onboard. - 32.6 IMO Guidelines or relevant industry standards shall be taken into account, to the extent possible, when transferring industrial personnel at sea.

-- 32.8 The details of every voyage/trip shall be entered in the vessel's Official Logbook and this shall at least include the number of passengers, port/place of departure details, destination details, time, date etc. - The requirements of IMO MSC-MEPC.7/Circ.10 "Guidance on Safety When Transferring Persons at Sea" and IMO MSC.418(97), as amended, shall also be applicable.
+- 32.7 Industrial personnel may be carried onboard vessels meeting the provisions of the 2008 SPS Code or other standards, provided they meet an equivalent and acceptable level of safety, taking into consideration the number of persons onboard. - 32.8 The details of every voyage/trip shall be entered in the vessel's Official Logbook and this shall at least include the number of passengers, port/place of departure details, destination details, time, date etc. - 32.9 The requirements of IMO MSC-MEPC.7/Circ.10 "Guidance on Safety When Transferring Persons at Sea" and IMO MSC.418(97) shall also be applicable.